 To have 'all things in common' is about both giving and receiving, and it needs to be mutual.
 Sharing may not be the obvious route to take and it may take courage to initiate it, but we know that it is often ultimately more rewarding than simply giving.

 About Holy HabitsOver the past couple of years, Wallington URC has been exploring various aspects of the Christian faith using the 'Holy Habits' booklets developed as part of the URC's 'Walking the Way' initiative.
 We are aiming both to grow our own discipleship and to grow our church.
-So far we have looked at Fellowship, Gladness & Generosity, Prayer and Biblical Teaching.
+So far we have looked at Fellowship, Gladness & Generosity, Prayer, Biblical Teaching and Breaking Bread.

 Each theme is explored over four to eight weeks, backed up by bible readings and personal study.
 Talking, exploring and sharing together.

 Reflecting on the extent to which we see the picture that Luke paints in Acts 42-47 re-emerging in fresh expressions of church today, Holy Habits author Andrew Roberts explains 'when I was asked to think about how to support the nurture of discipleship through our churches, I suggested something based on what became Holy Habits.
 The Holy Habits series is a key resource for Walking the Way, the URC's focus on lifelong Christian discipleship and mission.
 By exploring these 10 habits in turn, the books explore how we can better recognise the presence of Jesus in all areas of our lives, seeking to play our part in building the Kingdom of God, whoever we may be and whatever we may bring to the table.